- How is Hodgkin disease treated?

 In children, radiation that reaches the bones may slow their growth.
 Depending on where the radiation is given, this could result in deformities or a lack of growth to full height.
 Radiation to the lower part of the body in children and young adults might also affect fertility later in life.

 To reduce the risk of side effects, doctors carefully calculate the exact dose of radiation needed and aim the radiation beams as accurately as they can.
 Shields might also be placed over nearby parts of the body to protect them from the radiation.
 In girls and young women, the ovaries might be moved out of the way with minor surgery before radiation is given to help preserve fertility.

-For more information about long-lasting side effects, see the section “What happens after treatment for Hodgkin disease?”
+For more information about long-lasting side effects, see “What happens after treatment for Hodgkin disease?”
 If you or your child is getting radiation therapy, ask your doctor about the possible long-term side effects.

 Last Medical Review: 07/10/2014